4 Learn the workflow from case studies

 Luckily, with Git, this is not scary at all.
 There are several ways to make this merge, and here we introduce a recommended workflow.

-Always try to keep master (or main or any base branches) clean.
+or any base branches) clean.

 On the local computer, do a pull.
 Literally, this is the opposite of push, so the local is up-to-date with remote.
 Now the local repository also contains the work your colleague has done.

-In GitHub Desktop: GHD pull
+In GitHub Desktop:

-In PyCharm: PyCharm pull
+In PyCharm:

-Check that you are still on visualization.
-Then merge master into visualization.
+Check that you are still on visualization

-In GitHub Desktop, there is a quick one-step button to do this: GHD merge master
+In GitHub Desktop, there is a quick one-step button to do this:

-In PyCharm or other IDEs, go to merge: PyCharm merge
+In PyCharm or other IDEs, go to merge:

 Which way to merge?